nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_2.md

 Oops, this will fail!
 Why?
 ![](../../images/snakemake_rule_error_msg.jpeg)

-As the error message in red says, the rule failed because we don't have any of the input files to run this rule yet!
-We don't have the genome or the fastq.gz, and we need to prepare the genome by indexing it.
+As the error message in red states, the rule failed because we don't have any of the input files required to run this rule yet!
+For the mapping rule to work, we need the raw read (`.fastq.gz`) file and reference genome (`.fa.gz`) that should be indexed.

-We need to download some files and prepare them first.
-Let's start with the first rule instead in the Snakefile:
+Let's start with the first rule in the Snakefile:
 ```
 (snaketest) $ snakemake -p download_data
 ```

-What does this command do?
-It tells snakemake to run the shell command listed under the `download_data` rule.
-In this case, that command downloads some data from a public repository on osf.io.
-This is one of the files we need for mapping!
+Here Snakemake runs the shell command listed under the `download_data` rule.
+In this case, the shell command downloads the raw read file from a public repository on [osf.io](https://osf.io).

 It worked!
 ![](../../images/snakemake_downloaddata.jpeg)

 Check the working directory.
-There should now be a .fastq.gz file:
+There should now be a `.fastq.gz` file:
 ```
 (snaketest) $ ls -lht
 ```

 This command shows you the file permissions, number of links, owner name, owner group, file size in bytes, time of last modification, and file/directory name.

-Now run some more rules – one at a time:
+Next run some more rules sequentially – one at a time:
 ```
 (snaketest) $ snakemake -p download_data
 (snaketest) $ snakemake -p download_genome